tejasvi/xapian-gsoc-proposal/proposal.rst

 .. we don't have a problem with that, but it's helpful if we're aware of it
 .. so that we know how many backup choices we might need.

-Since I found skillset required to be most holistic, I would prefer to work exclusively with Xapian for now.
+Since here I found skillset required to be most holistic, I would prefer to work exclusively with Xapian for now.

 Integrating wordnet for improved relevance
 ============